Liam0027/university_links_app/README.md

 - All institution logos are bundled inside the app — no internet needed to display them, and nothing loads inconsistently on slow/filtered connections
 - In-app update check against the latest GitHub release
 - A dedicated [Privacy Policy](./PRIVACY.md) page, linked from Settings
+- Custom app icon and a light/dark-aware native splash screen

 ### Tech Stack
 - **Flutter** (Dart)